conan-io/docs/reference/env_vars.rst

 **Defaulted to**: Not defined

-Allows defining a custom conan cache directory.
+Allows defining a custom Conan cache directory.
 Can be useful for concurrent builds under different users in CI, to retrieve and store per-project specific dependencies (useful for deployment, for example).

 .. seealso::